dinakarsaim/Depth-Estimation/README.md

 # Depth-Estimation

-Comparision of a dl encoder-decoder model with various attention mechanisms in depth estimation tasks.
+Comparision of a deep learning encoder-decoder model with various attention mechanisms in depth estimation tasks.

 The attention mechanisms used are
 1) Channel Attention